 \textbf{Self-supervised Point Cloud Learning.} The performance of point cloud learning has been boosted with carefully designed model architectures and optimization strategies under the supervised learning context \cite{li2018pointcnn,thomas2019kpconv,wu2019pointconv,qiu2021dense,zhao2021point,ma2022rethinking,liu2020closer,wu2022point,xu2021paconv,qian2022pointnext,guo2021pct,xiang2021walk}.
 In this work, we explore an orthogonal SSL direction to learn effective feature representations from unlabeled point cloud data.
 Pretext tasks such as Jigsaw \cite{sauder2019self} and orientation estimation \cite{poursaeed2020self} are explored in pioneering attempts.
 One mainstream pipeline is contrastive learning, which minimizes the distance between different `views' of the same sample and maximizes the distance across different samples.
 The required sample view can be introduced via different modalities \cite{afham2022crosspoint}, data augmentation \cite{sanghi2020info3d,zhang2021self}, view occlusion \cite{xie2020pointcontrast}, and local structure \cite{rao2020global}.
-Reconstruction is another popular SSL framework, which reconstructs the clean point cloud from its corrupted version.
+Some recent methods \cite{zhang2023learning,qi2023contrast} require additional knowledge from pretrained models of other modalities, resulting in unfair advantages.
+Reconstruction is another popular SSL framework, which reconstructs the clean point cloud from its corrupted version \cite{chen2021shape,pang2022masked,zhang2022masked}.
 The corrupted point cloud can be generated by part disorganization \cite{chen2021shape}, contour perturbation \cite{xu2022cp}, and masking \cite{wang2021unsupervised,yu2021point,pang2022masked,zhang2022point}.
 Most of these corruptions only corrupt partial points of the input, while other points remain unchanged.
-In contrast, we promote using affine transformation to corrupt all input points.
+In contrast, we promote using affine transformation to corrupt all input points globally.
 We validate the complementary between the popular masking and the studied affine transformation on various encoders and achieve state-of-the-art performance on wide downstream tasks.